-West Suffolk is a predominantly rural area of 1,035 square kilometres in the heart of East Anglia.
+West Suffolk is a predominantly rural area of 1,035 square kilometres in the heart of East Anglia with a population of 179,946 (source: Census 2021).
 Well-connected with London, the rest of East Anglia and the Midlands, West Suffolk is a safe and comparatively prosperous place in which to live.
-West Suffolk has a thriving and diverse economy, embracing a number of business sectors, including horseracing and several that support the two major US Air Force bases at RAF Mildenhall and Lakenheath.
+West Suffolk has a thriving and diverse economy across its rural areas and six market towns, embracing a number of business sectors, including horseracing, a developing advanced manufacturing and engineering sector and several that support the two major US Air Force bases at RAF Mildenhall and Lakenheath.
 It also has some beautiful and accessible countryside areas, including grassland, heath and forest.
 At the same time, some areas of West Suffolk are facing challenges such as rural isolation, a lack of skills or qualifications, an ageing population in need of more specialist housing or care, poverty, ill-health or deprivation.